boozallen/ads-final/README.md

 **(b)**

-Our multidisciplinary team was composed of following 10 LCATs:

-- 1) Category 1   - Product Manager
-- 2) Category 2   - Tech Architect
-- 3) Category 3   - Interaction designer
-- 4) Category 4   - Writer, content designer
-- 5) Category 5   - Visual Designer
-- 6) Category 6   - Front-end Dev
-- 7) Category 7   - Back-end Dev
-- 8) Category 8   - DevOps Engineer
-- 9) Category 10 - Delivery Manager
-- 10) Category 11 -  Agile Coach
+Booz Allen has been using agile methodologies since early 2000s multiple projects (small to large), including on a number of hackathons, including the My America Summit and GSA Open Tech Digital Innovation Hackathon.
+This experience helped us to identify the ideal multidisciplinary team for the building of this short agile project.

-See our humans.txt file for a full list of people who worked on the prototype.
+We used 10 out of the 13 allowed LCATs - See our humans.txt file for a full list of people who worked on the prototype.

 https://github.com/booz-allen-agile-delivery/ads-final/blob/development/www/app/humans.txt